-Review the personal plans of individuals who you work with, and lead on the development of four identified activities for supporting the individual/s health and well-being.
+Review the personal plans of children/young people who you work with, and lead on the development of four identified activities for supporting the health and well-being of the child/young person.

-You must plan and develop four activities, that you will be observed putting into place with the individual/s in Task C.
+You must plan and develop four activities, that you will be observed putting into place with the child/young person in Task C.